-12.22.32.4 Non-complying Activities
+12.22.2.4 Non-complying Activities

-The following shall be non-complying activities provided that they are not listed as a prohibited activity.
+The following shall be Non-Complying Activities provided that they are not listed as a Prohibited Activity.
 Any activity which is not listed as a Prohibited Activity and which does not comply with one or more of the relevant zone standards shall be a Non-Complying Activity.

-- i.
-Buildings in Activity Areas 6, 7, and 8 and 9 Except: - Buildings in Activity Area 6a approved pursuant to Rule 12.22.2.3(vi) - Historic equipment - Bus shelters within Activity Area 6 (permitted pursuant to Site Standard 12.22.5.1(viii) - Buildings within Activity Areas 8a and 9 approved pursuant to Controlled Activity Rule 12.22.32.2(vi). - One recycling station within Activity Area 6 approved pursuant to Rule 12.22.32.3(vi)(a) - One gas storage facility within Activity Area 6 approved pursuant to Rule 12.22.32.3(vii)(b) - Two buildings within the Indicative Education Precinct within Activity Area 6, approved pursuant to Rule 12.22.3.3(vii)(c). - Buildings and structures associated with the erection and maintenance of a gondola approved pursuant to Rule 12.22.32.2(viii). - Buildings within Activity Area 8c approved pursuant to Rule 12.22.2.2(vii). - ii.
+- Buildings in Activity Areas 6, 7, 8 and 9 Except: - Buildings in Activity Area 6a approved pursuant to Rule 12.22.2.3(vii) - Historic equipment - Bus shelters within Activity Area 6a - Buildings within Activity Areas 8a and 9 approved pursuant to Rule 12.22.2.2(vi). - Buildings and structures associated with the erection and maintenance of a gondola approved pursuant to Rule 12.22.2.3(v). - Buildings within Activity Area 8c approved pursuant to Rule 12.22.2.3(viii). - Fencing for tennis courts which is over 2m in height in Activity Areas 6a and 6b - ii.
 Commercial activities, including commercial recreational activities, in Activity Area 4. - iii.
-Visitor Accommodation: - Located within Activity Area 4 - Located within a secondary unit.

-- ivii.
 Service Stations - iv.
-The construction of any building within the Zone (except within Activity Area 8a or Activity Area 9 approved pursuant to Rule 12.22.2.2(vi)) prior to approval of subdivision consent that establishes public access easements throughout Activity Areas 6 and 7 that are in general accordance with the Mount Cardrona Station Walkways Plan (Structure Plan C). - vi.
-Take off and landing of aircraft except for - Emergencies - Take off and landing within Activity Area 5a approved pursuant to Rule 12.22.32.3(vi) - vii Secondary Units in Activity Area 2(a) on sections lots less than 230m2
+The construction of any building within the Zone (except within Activity Area 8a or Activity Area 9 approved pursuant to Rule

+12.22.2.2(vi)) prior to approval of subdivision consent that establishes public access easements throughout Activity Areas 6 and 7 that are in general accordance with Structure Plan C.

+- v.
+Take off and landing of aircraft; except for - Emergencies - Take off and landing within Activity Area 5 approved pursuant to Rule 12.22.2.3(vi) - vi.
+Secondary Units in Activity Area 2a on lots less than 230m - vii.
+Any motorised vehicle activity on, or use of, the legal road at the south-east corner of the Zone in Activity Area 6c, linking to Pringles Creek Road - viii.
+Tennis courts in Activity Area 6c

-12.22.32.5 Prohibited Activities
+12.22.2.5 Prohibited Activities